Krack777/SpotiMover/README.md

 ## Example

-Your playlist contains the track "Whatever It Takes" and you set it as the flag, all tracks **after it** will be moved to the beginning of the playlist.
+Your playlist contains the track "Whatever It Takes" and you set it as the flag, all tracks **after it** will be moved to the beginning of the playlist, taking into account the date of addition.
+New ones are higher, old ones are lower

 ---